 The Board passed a motion to approve the Resolution for Signature Authority.

-Motion made by: Christina Barker Second to motion: Nick Rhodes
+Motion made by: Christina Barker

+Second to motion: Nick Rhodes

+All in favor: Motion carries unanimously.

 The Board passed a motion to approve the Resolution authorizing the First Supplement to the Master Lease for Tampa II.